Skip to Content

 Avoid Overfeeding and Underfeeding

-Watch for signs, like excess skin wrinkling (overfeeding) or pronounced spine (underfeeding).
+Watch for warning signs like skin rolls (overfeeding) or visible spine (underfeeding).

 Monitoring and Adjusting The Feeding Schedule